Linaro/website/_services/qualcomm-technology-services.md

                 Linaro Developer Services has extensive experience aiding companies who use Qualcomm platforms to build their products:

-                - to upgrade Qualcomm Technologies downstream legacy Linux kernel BSP to up-to-date Linux releases and Long Term Support (LTS)
+                - to upgrade Qualcomm downstream legacy Linux kernel BSP to up-to-date Linux releases and Long Term Support (LTS)

-                - to develop and upstream optimized drivers for hardware platforms based on Qualcomm Technologies processors
+                - to develop and upstream optimized drivers for hardware platforms based on Qualcomm processors, such as Qualcomm Snapdragon

-                - to migrate customers from locked down binary blob drivers to open source solutions (GPU, Compute, Connectivity...).
+                - to migrate customers from locked down binary blob drivers to open source solutions (GPU, Compute, Connectivity...)
         - format: text
           style: text_block_section
           text_content:
             text: >
                 ### Significant experience and proven leadership in the Linux community

-                - Linaro Developer Services has significant experience and proven leadership in the Linux community with more than 2500 Qualcomm Technologies related contributions in the kernel.org Linux releases.
+                - Linaro Developer Services has significant experience and proven leadership in the Linux community with more than 2500 Qualcomm platforms related contributions in the kernel.org Linux releases.

                 - Linaro Developer Services engineers maintain many key Qualcomm subsystems and drivers such as Qualcomm platforms drivers and device tree, Remoteproc/rpmsg, Audio (including Slimbus, Soundwire and compressed audio), Ethernet, Modem IPA, Modem Host Interface (MHI), Thermal management.